Skill Shortage Jobs in Japan With Work VISA 2024

 Who’d Stand Eligible for Japanese Skill Shortage Programs?

-The following prerequisites must be satisfied in order to file for a skill shortage job in Japan with a skill shortage work visa:
+The following prerequisites must be satisfied to file for a skill-shortage job in Japan with a skill-shortage work visa:

 • Age: Typically 18 years or older.